norecha/pokubot/README.md

 * At least 170k for resources, so you increase the chance of getting a base with full collectors.
 * Auto Attack: Attack 4 Side Parallel 2 Half Wave
 * Detect empty collectors: true
-* Rax 1: barb
+* Rax 1: Barb
-* Rax 2: barb
+* Rax 2: Barb
-* Rax 3: archer
+* Rax 3: Archer
-* Rax 4: archer
+* Rax 4: Archer

-*If one or more of your rax are upgrading, you need to set remaining ones to "No Unit"
+*If one or more of your barracks are upgrading, you need to set remaining ones to "No Unit"

 ###Issues
 Bot is still in its early stages, I have not tested with different machines.
 If there are bugs/suggestions, create an issue and attach the log file.